 ON THIS PAGE: You will learn about the different ways doctors use to treat children with medulloblastoma.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-In general, tumors in children are uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
+In general, brain tumors in children are uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That’s why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare the standard treatments (the best proven treatments available) with newer treatments that may be more effective.
+Clinical trials are research studies that compare the standard treatments (the best known treatments available) with newer treatment approaches that may be more effective.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Studying new treatments involves careful monitoring using scientific methods and all participants are followed closely to track their health and progress.

 Treatment options and recommendations depend on several factors, including the type and stage of the tumor, possible side effects, the family’s preferences, and the child’s overall health.
 Three types of treatment are typically used to treat medulloblastoma: surgery, radiation therapy, and chemotherapy.
+Current treatment plans tailor treatment recommendations based on the molecular subgroup of medulloblastoma.
 Sometimes, the treatments are used in combination.
 In some situations, stem cell or bone marrow transplantation may be recommended.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of medical care.
 Take time to learn about your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Descriptions of the common treatment options for medulloblastoma are listed below.

 Surgery to the brain requires the removal of part of the skull, a procedure called a craniotomy.
 After the surgeon removes the tumor, the patient’s own bone will be used to cover the opening in the skull.
-There have been rapid advances in surgery for brain tumors, including the use of cortical mapping (which allows doctors to identify certain areas of the brain that control the senses, language, and motor skills) and enhanced imaging machines to give surgeons more tools to plan and perform the surgery.
+There have been rapid advances in surgery for brain tumors.
+This includes the use of enhanced imaging machines to give surgeons more tools to plan and perform the surgery and cortical mapping, which is a technique that allows doctors to identify certain areas of the brain that control the senses, language, and motor skills.

 A type of radiation therapy that may be used for medulloblastoma is proton therapy.
-Proton therapy (also called proton beam therapy) is a type of external-beam radiation therapy that uses protons rather than x-rays.
+Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy tumor cells.
 Proton therapy is becoming more widely used in the United States.

-Short term side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
+Short term side effects from radiation therapy may include fatigue, mild skin reactions, vomiting, and loss of appetite.
 Most of these side effects go away soon after treatment is finished.
 Long-term side effects of radiation therapy may include problems with growth, hormone deficiencies, and problems with learning, especially higher education.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.